 References used in the above essay:

 The following information sources were used to prepare and update the above

-Copyright 1999 to 2012 by Ontario Consultants on Religious Tolerance
+Copyright 1999 to 2018 by Ontario Consultants on Religious Tolerance